-Depending on the type of spine condition, various tubes, drains and intravenous lines may be placed temporarily for a few days after the surgery:
+Depending on the type of spine condition, various tubes, drains and intravenous lines may be placed temporarily for a few days or longer after the surgery:

-- Monitoring devices attached to your body and hands to check your breathing, heart rate, blood pressure and oxygen saturation continuously or at regular interval. - Oxygen face mask / Nasal prong An oxygen face mask or nasal prong is usually given to you when you are more alert and able to breathe better. - Intravenous (IV) lines One or more intravenous lines will be inserted and kept in for fluid, blood transfusion and medication until you can take oral fluids well. - Urinary catheter A urinary catheter may be inserted into your bladder to drain and monitor your urine output.
+- Monitoring devices attached to your body and hands to check your breathing, heart rate, blood pressure and oxygen saturation continuously or at regular interval. - Oxygen face mask / Nasal prong An oxygen face mask or nasal prong is usually given to you when you are more alert and able to breathe better. - Intravenous (IV) lines One or more intravenous lines will be inserted and kept in for fluid, blood transfusion and medication until you can take oral fluids well. - Nasal/Oral gastric tube A tube may be inserted via the nose or mouth for milk and drug feeding if you have swallowing difficulty, at the advice of a speech therapist.
+It is usually removed when you are taking food well by mouth and able to swallow food and water safely. - Urinary catheter A urinary catheter may be inserted into your bladder to drain and monitor your urine output.
 The urine will be drained through the tube into a plastic bag which will be hung low by the foot of the bed.
 It is usually removed the day after your surgery; unless you are unable to pass urine and/or empty your bladder completely.
 You may feel the urge to urinate which is caused by feeling the catheter against the bladder neck.
 Upon its removal, you may feel a stinging sensation for 2 to 3 days, which is normal. - Surgical drain A tube may be placed in the surgical site to drain blood and fluid.
-It is usually removed on the 2nd or 3rd day after operation when the drainage is reduced to an insignificant amount. - Anti-embolic stockings Tight thigh-high stockings are usually worn to promote blood circulation in the lower legs and to minimise the risk of blood clots forming in the deep veins of both legs.
+It is usually required for 2 to 3 days after the operation depending on the drainage amount. - Anti-embolic stockings Tight thigh-high stockings are usually worn to promote blood circulation in the lower legs and to minimize the risk of blood clots forming in the deep veins of both legs.
 Before you are allowed out of bed, you are encouraged to perform leg exercises every one to two hours.
 The stockings may be removed once you start walking.